rishibharadwajsai/OCR-Handwritten-text-recognition/README.md

 <img src="https://github.com/arthurflor23/handwritten-text-recognition/blob/master/doc/image/header.png?raw=true">

+This repository is a forked version extended with a whiteboard feature using ReactJS.
+The whiteboard allows users to input handwritten text directly from the whiteboard interface.

 Handwritten Text Recognition (HTR) system implemented using [TensorFlow 2.x](https://www.tensorflow.org/) and trained on the Bentham/IAM/Rimes/Saint Gall/Washington offline HTR datasets.
 This Neural Network model recognizes the text contained in the images of segmented texts lines.

 Data partitioning (train, validation, test) was performed following the methodology of each dataset.
 The project implemented the HTRModel abstraction model (inspired by [CTCModel](https://github.com/ysoullard/CTCModel)) as a way to facilitate the development of HTR systems.